Ayyanar (film)

 Ayyanar is a 2010 Indian Tamil-language action drama film written and directed by Rajamithran and produced by P. L. Thenappan.
-The film stars Aadhi Pinisetty and Meera Nandan with Vishnupriyan, Rajashree, Santhanam and Anupama Kumar playing supporting roles.
-The film was released on 10 December 2010 to mixed reviews and was an Average at the box office.
+The film stars Aadhi and Meera Nandan with Vishnupriyan, Rajashree, Santhanam and Anupama Kumar playing supporting roles.
+The film, which began production in 2009, was released on 10 December 2010.

 Plot

 Prabha (Aadhi) is the eldest son of his family, who spends all his time with his friends.
 He is chastised by his father (Jayaprakash) for this.
 Being a volleyball player comes to his rescue when he finds a part-time job as a volleyball coach at a women's college.
 His younger brother, Saravanan (Vishnu Priyan), works for a TV channel, and Prabha is often compared to him by the family, which upsets him.
 The siblings frequently clash with each other.
 One day, Saravanan is killed, and Prabha is blamed.
 He goes on the run and soon joins a gang (goonda), working as a henchman for an influential politician (Mahadevan).
 Prabha starts killing members of the gang one by one.
 Finally, a flashback reveals that they were responsible for Saravanan's death.
 Prabha now faces off with the gang.